 Feast your way across South Africa via a range of delightfully distinct yet equally celebrated restaurants.

-Guests are met upon arrival at Cape Town International by an African Sky guide and transferred to their luxurious five star hotel on the V&A Waterfront - the starting point of the 10 Day South African Culinary Tour.
+Guests are met upon arrival at Cape Town International by an African Sky guide and transferred to their luxurious five star hotel on the V&A Waterfront - the starting point of the ten day South African tour.
 Following some time for relaxation and reconnaissance, guests are transported to ‘Carne SA’ on Keerom Street for an early dinner.
 The self-proclaimed ‘carnivore’s paradise’ is stocked with the spoils of Milanese chef Giorgio Nava’s own farm in the Karoo, a region which supplies South Africa’s finest selection of meat.
 From Romagnola beef and Dorper lamb to a wild variety of game, Carne will indulge even the most discerning meat-lover.

 The morning is dedicated to enjoying the natural drama of Table Mountain.
 The rotating cable car ferries visitors to the top of the illustrious mountain in approximately 5 minutes, treating passengers to spectacular 360 degree views.
 The view from the top, however, is second to none.
 A network of pathways lead to visitors to the finest viewpoints available - also ensuring that you work up an appetite!
 Lunch is at Woodstock’s world-famous ‘The Test Kitchen’, a gourmet tour de force that has consistently ranked as the finest restaurant on the continent since it opened its doors in 2010.
 Award-winning chef Luke Dale-Roberts devotes his attention to creativity, quality and innovation, providing contemporary cuisine that your tastebuds will be hard-pressed to forget.
 The rest of the afternoon is spent at leisure.